Gas chamber

 A gas chamber is an apparatus for killing humans or animals with gas, consisting of a sealed chamber into which a poisonous or asphyxiant gas is introduced.
 Poisonous agents used include hydrogen cyanide and carbon monoxide.
-High concentration carbon dioxide is typically used in gas chambers for animals.
+High concentration carbon dioxide is typically used in gas chambers for animals today.

 History

+Early gas chambers were used to kill stray animals.
+In 1874, a London pound used a CO_{2} gas chamber to kill dogs; a decade later, Sir Benjamin Ward Richardson made a version from wood and glass large enough to hold a Saint Bernard, for "the humane slaughter of dogs and cats".

-In America, the utilization of a gas chamber was first proposed by Allan McLane Hamilton to the state of Nevada.
+In America, the utilization of a gas chamber for humans was first proposed by Allan McLane Hamilton to the state of Nevada.
 Since then, gas chambers have been used as a method of execution of condemned prisoners in the United States and continue to be a legal execution method in three states, seeing legislated reintroduction with inert N_{2}, although redundant in practice since the early 1990s.
 Lithuania used gas chambers for civilian, penal use in the 1930s, with the last known execution carried out in 1940.
 None of these saw mass use, however, and were strictly for "criminal" purposes.

 Most notably, during the Holocaust large-scale gas chambers designed for mass killing were used by Nazi Germany from the late 1930s, as part of the Aktion T4, and later for its genocide program.

 More recently, escapees from North Korea have alleged executions to have been performed by gas chamber in prison camps, often combined with medical experimentation.